keiya01/wc-ssr/README.md

 **NOTE: This library is EXPERIMENTAL.**

 `wc-ssr` is a simple Server Side Rendering Library with `Web Components`.
+This lib is worked by [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/).
+Therefore this lib works to use Server Side Rendering on a supported browser but works to use Client Side Rendering on a not supported browser.

 ## Installation